hindutva/hindutva.github.io/content/main/tattvam/deva/hierarchy/competition.md

     - The govardhana incident is a transparent (and in hindsight successful) attempt by the kRShNa cult to supplant the ancient vaidika aindra cult.
 This we also see in the khANDava forest conflict, and it is in line with other paurANika cult competitions (eps. shiva vs viShNu, as in: narasimha -> sharabha -> gaNDaberuNDa chain).
     - buddhist subversion of hindu deities \[[MT1](https://manasataramgini.wordpress.com/2008/05/25/the-anti-shaiva-rants-of-the-nastika-s/), [MT2](https://manasataramgini.wordpress.com/2009/11/03/lama-taranatha%E2%80%99s-account-of-the-nastika-virupa-the-younger/), [TW1](https://twitter.com/blog_supplement/status/736035929631100928)\].
     - jaina subversion of hindu deities \[[MT1](https://manasataramgini.wordpress.com/2013/05/11/some-anti-astika-stories-of-the-jaina-s/), [MT2](https://manasataramgini.wordpress.com/2009/08/18/nastika-s-before-the-tathagata-and-the-nirgrantha/)\].

+## Indian adaptations
-- Indian deity competitions show various successful adaptations, such as:
+Indian deity competitions show various successful adaptations, such as:

+- absorption (eg. Indra is but a small manifestation of kRShNa, is less powerful)
+- establishment of superior power (rAma defeats paraShurAma, sharabha humbles narasimha but is humbled by gaNDaberuNDa etc..)
+    - This extends to magic contests (atleast in popular imagination) - a gaNDaberuNDa-nRsimha mantra may supersede a sharabha deployment by an enemy.
+    - A few pre-Aryan (and superficially anti-Arya) deities - [HH13](https://musingsofhh.wordpress.com/2011/05/10/rivalry-between-tribal-entities-and-the-mainstream/).
+- dismissal of rival narratives as ploys to confuse ignoble asura-s or cursed fakers.
+Eg.
+    - varAha-purANa calling rudra "moha" and generating moha-shAstra-s, and trying to rescue the confused with nihshvAsa-samhitA [WP17](https://agnimaan.wordpress.com/2017/11/03/%E0%A4%B6%E0%A5%88%E0%A4%B5%E0%A4%BE%E0%A4%97%E0%A4%AE%E0%A5%87%E0%A4%B7%E0%A5%81-%E0%A4%B5%E0%A4%B0%E0%A4%BE%E0%A4%B9%E0%A4%AA%E0%A5%81%E0%A4%B0%E0%A4%BE%E0%A4%A3%E0%A4%AE%E0%A5%8D/).
+    - jayadratha the kAshmIra describing bauddha anti-astika tropes as confusion emerging out of a ploy by bRhaspati. \[[TW16](https://twitter.com/blog_supplement/status/777715943317377024)\]
+    - In "lay" circles the shivapurANa posits that viShNu incarnated as tathAgata or arihant to produce fake shAstra-s. \[[TW16](https://twitter.com/blog_supplement/status/777715943317377024)\]
+- Claims to greater authority through association with honored beings, known from ancient times \[[TW16](../https://twitter.com/blog_supplement/status/777715943317377024)\].
+Also see notes on argument from authority and ploys to dismiss those [here](../../bases/books/).
+- Threatening divine punishment for switching ritual affiliations or weaking group cohesion through leakage :
+    - nihshvAsa text of shaiva siddhAnta - [TW17](https://twitter.com/GhorAngirasa/status/916258143646224384).
+    - Later found in Tibetan vajrayAna as dorje shugden.
 - absorption (eg. Indra is but a small manifestation of kRShNa, is less powerful)
 - establishment of superior power (rAma defeats paraShurAma, sharabha humbles narasimha but is humbled by gaNDaberuNDa etc..)
     - This extends to magic contests (atleast in popular imagination) - a gaNDaberuNDa-nRsimha mantra may supersede a sharabha deployment by an enemy.
     - A few pre-Aryan (and superficially anti-Arya) deities - [HH13](https://musingsofhh.wordpress.com/2011/05/10/rivalry-between-tribal-entities-and-the-mainstream/).
 - dismissal of rival narratives as ploys to confuse ignoble asura-s or cursed fakers.
 Eg.
     - varAha-purANa calling rudra "moha" and generating moha-shAstra-s, and trying to rescue the confused with nihshvAsa-samhitA [WP17](https://agnimaan.wordpress.com/2017/11/03/%E0%A4%B6%E0%A5%88%E0%A4%B5%E0%A4%BE%E0%A4%97%E0%A4%AE%E0%A5%87%E0%A4%B7%E0%A5%81-%E0%A4%B5%E0%A4%B0%E0%A4%BE%E0%A4%B9%E0%A4%AA%E0%A5%81%E0%A4%B0%E0%A4%BE%E0%A4%A3%E0%A4%AE%E0%A5%8D/).
     - jayadratha the kAshmIra describing bauddha anti-astika tropes as confusion emerging out of a ploy by bRhaspati. \[[TW16](https://twitter.com/blog_supplement/status/777715943317377024)\]
     - In "lay" circles the shivapurANa posits that viShNu incarnated as tathAgata or arihant to produce fake shAstra-s. \[[TW16](https://twitter.com/blog_supplement/status/777715943317377024)\]
 - Claims to greater authority through association with honored beings, known from ancient times \[[TW16](../https://twitter.com/blog_supplement/status/777715943317377024)\].
 Also see notes on argument from authority and ploys to dismiss those [here](../../bases/books/).
 - Threatening divine punishment for switching ritual affiliations or weaking group cohesion through leakage :
     - nihshvAsa text of shaiva siddhAnta - [TW17](https://twitter.com/GhorAngirasa/status/916258143646224384).
     - Later found in Tibetan vajrayAna as dorje shugden.

 ## Functional retention
 - Despite new deities taking on old roles, the roles themselves remain fairly conserved.